standard-for-public-code/standard-for-public-code/criteria/require-review.md

 ## Developers and designers: what you need to do

-* Find other contributors on the project you would like to review your work, in your organization or outside of it
+* Ask other contributors on the project to review your work, in your organization or outside of it
-* Look often at the listings of requests for code review and try to review others' contributions as much as possible
+* Try to respond to others' requests for code review as often as possible

 ## Further reading